jonkemp/gulp-cssbeautify/README.md

 #### options.indent

 Type: `String`
-Default: `'    '`
+Default: 4

-The indentation to use.
+The number of spaces to use for indentation.

 #### options.openbrace